rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus stood up and said to her, Woman, where are they?
 Has no one condemned you? ^0810

 She said, No one, Lord.
-And Jesus said, Neither do I condemn you; go, and from now on sin no more. ]] ^0811
+And Jesus said, Neither do I condemn you; go, and from now on sin no more.⟩⟩ ^0811

 Again Jesus spoke to them, saying, I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life. ^0812